abingdonpta/abingdonpta/content/posts/2023-02-14 Lovelines/index.md

 (Additional donations are welcome - all funds will be going toward providing our 5th graders with a free yearbook.)

 Please make checks out to "Abingdon Elementary PTA."
-Cash payment accepted too. **All requests are due March 15, 2023.**
+Cash payment accepted too. **All requests are due March 15, 2023.** Please submit any cash or checks in your student’s Tuesday Folder along with the Lovelines form.

 If you have any questions, reach out to abingdonelementarypta@gmail.com.